dipy/dipy/README.rst

 Please see the LICENSE file in the dipy distribution.

-Dipy uses other libraries also licensed under the BSD or the MIT licenses with the only exception of the SHORE module which optionally uses the cvxopt library and cvxopt is licensed under the GPL license.
+Dipy uses other libraries also licensed under the BSD or the MIT licenses, with the only exception of the SHORE module which optionally uses the cvxopt library.
+Cvxopt is licensed under the GPL license.